telerik/blazor-docs/common-features/data-binding/descriptors.md

 The `CompositeFilterDescriptor` exposes:

-* [`FilterDescriptors`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_FilterDescriptors) property.
+* The [`FilterDescriptors`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_FilterDescriptors) property.
 This property represents another collection of `IFilterDescriptor`.
-To access the filtering criteria cast each `IFilterDescriptor` to a `FilterDescriptor`.
+To access the filtering criteria, cast each `IFilterDescriptor` to a `FilterDescriptor`.
 When the Filter component gets groupable filtering, cast each `IFilterDescriptor` to another `CompositeFilterDescriptor`.
 * [`LogicalOperator`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_LogicalOperator) property.
 This property can be either `AND` or `OR`.
 This property represents the logical operator applied between the instances in the `FilterDescriptors` collection.

 When the filtering is initiated, the `CompositeFilterDescriptor` properties get different values, depending on the filter mode: